The Apogee to Apogee Path Sampler: Proofs of results in Section

 Further, for any finite integer $n$ and time points $t_1,\dots,t_n$ with $D_{1:n}=(D(t_1;X_0,P_0),\dots,D(t_n;X_0,P_0))^\top$

 by Jensen's inequality.
 Thus,

 In particular, therefore, for any $\epsilon>0$,

 We have $d$ contributions as above, $D_{i,1:n}^{(d)}$, $i=1,\dots,d$, which we abbreviate to $D_{i}^{(d)}$.
-By the assumption that $V$ is positive definite, the left-hand side of the condition for the Lindbergh-Feller Central Limit Theorem reduces to
+By the assumption that $V$ is positive definite, the left-hand side of the condition for the Lindeberg-Feller Central Limit Theorem reduces to

 as required, subject to condition \eqref{eq.finite.moment.two}.